 Miller stumbles, Indians fall into 2-0 ALDS hole vs Astros

+HOUSTON (AP) — Two Octobers after sparking a reliever revolution, Andrew Miller came up empty.

-HOUSTON (AP) — Andrew Miller failed to get an out in relief of starter Carlos Carrasco, allowing a go-ahead double to Marwin Gonzlaez as the Cleveland Indians lost to Houston 3-1 Saturday and fell into a 2-0 AL Division Series deficit.
+Miller failed to get an out in relief of starter Carlos Carrasco, allowing a go-ahead double to Marwin Gonzalez as the Cleveland Indians lost to Houston 3-1 Saturday and fell into a 2-0 AL Division Series deficit.

 Miller hasn’t been the same this year, a season that included three stints on the disabled list.